po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/03-Day/03-Day-LessonPlan.md

 * In this lesson, students will complete activities `28-Stu_Mini-Project` from Module 09 through `08-Stu_Promises` in Module 10.

-* **Important**: Trilogy as a company values transparency and data-driven change quite highly.
-We know that some areas will need improvement as we grow.
-It’s hard for us to know what these areas are unless we ask questions.
-Your candid input truly matters to us, as you are vital members of the Trilogy team.
-In addition to individual feedback at the end of each lesson plan, we would appreciate the feedback of all instructors and TAs in the [mid-course instructional staff survey](https://forms.gle/yPfrY4CjNeAqbVKD6).

 * Be sure to review the activities before class.
 Try to anticipate any questions that students might have, especially on these core OOP topics!

 * Constructors are extremely useful in creating objects of similar types and allow for the development of very interesting applications.
 Make sure your students have a firm understanding of how objects function.